 Samira Daneshvar

-Samira holds a Master of Architecture from University of Toronto and a Master of Science from University of Michigan.
-She joined the design discipline after five years of medical studies in Iran.
-Prior to joining Harvard, Samira taught at University of Miami and practiced in Toronto.
-Her writings have appeared in Winterthur Portfolio (The University of Chicago Press), Thresholds Journal (MIT Press), Informa, Inflection Journal, and Centre 22, among others.
-She has exhibited her work at MIT (Keller Gallery), Fashion Art Toronto, University of Texas at Austin, and Azrieli School of Architecture and Urbanism at Carleton University.
+Samira holds a Master of Architecture from the University of Toronto and a Master of Science from the University of Michigan.
+She undertook historical studies in arts and humanities after five years of medical studies in Iran.
+Samira's writings have appeared in Winterthur Portfolio, Thresholds Journal, Informa, Inflection Journal, and Centre.
+She has exhibited her work at MIT Keller Gallery, Fashion Art Toronto, University of Texas at Austin, and Azrieli School of Architecture at Carleton University, and recently curated an exhibition with Harvard Collection of Historical Scientific Instruments.

 Previous Degrees: